How to Maintain Proper Brake Fluid Levels

 Sometimes when you’re driving, something might happen where you have to hit the brakes HARD to stop yourself from hitting something or someone.

-This means you want to make sure your brakes are always good to go.
+What you can do easily is make sure your brake fluid is always good to go!
 To do that, you’ll first want to check your owner’s manual to see what types of brake fluid is recommended for your car.

-If you notice that your levels are always low, you probably have a slow leak.
+If you notice that your fluid levels are always low, you probably have a slow leak.
 If this is the case, add brake fluid to the fluid reservoir and immediately get your car checked by a mechanic.
 One thing you do not want to go out on you mid-drive is your brakes, for real.
 Also your wipers on a rainy day.
 Pay attention to this stuff guys.

-One last thing you’ll also want to do is get your fluid flushed/replaced every other year and make sure you’re replacing brake pads as they get low.
+Another thing you’ll want to do is get your fluid flushed/replaced about every other year and make sure you’re replacing brake pads as they get low.
 You can check your owner manual for exact recommended maintenance periods for your car.
 Keep those brakes on fleek, fam, so you don’t gotta worry about ‘em.

 Follow these rules and your brakes will be as dependable as Queen Bey.